 - Preferably do not leave any valuables out in the open as temptation induces crime.

 - Keep your passport, money and other important belongings in a secure place at all times.
-All the hotels provide safe to keep your valuables until you return from trekking.
+All the hotels provide safe to keep your valuables until you return from the trip.

 - Do not carry too much in cash as far as possible.
 Make use of your credit cards instead.

-- Drug-abuse, trafficking and sexual relation with children are strictly prohibited.
+- Drug-abuse, sex tourism, trafficking and sexual relation with children are strictly prohibited.

-- Read and understand the terms and conditions of trekking/travel agency that you agreed.
+- Read and understand the terms and conditions of tour operator that you agreed.

 - Ask every health related information that required for the activities that you are interested on.

-- For any emergency while trekking don’t hesitate to contact to your travel agency.
+- For any emergency while on the trip don’t hesitate to contact to your tour operator.
 They are always ready for your help.